jlesage/docker-baseimage-gui/README.md

 - **GROUP_ID**
   ID of the group the X application run as.
 Default is `1000`.
 See [User/Group IDs](#usergroup-ids) to better understand when this should be set.
+- **APP_NICENESS**
+  Priority at which the X application should run.
+A niceness value of −20 is the highest priority and 19 is the lowest priority.
+By default, niceness is not set, meaning that the default niceness of 0 is used.

 ## Config Directory
 Inside the container, the application's configuration should be stored in the